 One project that may not have been listed is the on-going need for discussion around what to do with existing landfill and what needs to be done to cease operations at that location.
+This is outside of the scope of the IGA, but could impact IGA projects.

 It was agreed to keep the monthly meeting schedule, especially for 2020 when much needs to be done.
+The Chair will set the agenda in accordance with the priorities established by quarter.
 Next meeting is January 9, 2020 at 10:00 a.m. in the Hearing Room on the first floor.

 PARKING LOT THOUGHTS

 Is there a need/desire to invite other communities?
 Berthoud has already expressed an interest.
+The group was open to including other members as needed.

 Does the IGA need to be amended to allow more flexibility regarding dates?
-What would that look like moving forward.
-For instance the Hauler Licensing has a 1-1-2020 deadline.
+What would that look like moving forward?
+For instance, Hauler Licensing has a 1-1-2020 deadline which cannot be met.

 TAC can determine when a policy decision needs to be made vs. an on-going FYI.